AL12108285/AL12108285.github.io/notebook.md

 Debugging With <img width="187" height="36" alt="Screenshot 2026-09-16 6 08 48 PM" src="https://github.com/user-attachments/assets/6c1fbbda-f466-4511-a0e3-b76b9655293e" />
 You can use say for to get information about the state of your program while it's running.

+What kind of data can be an input?
+All kinds of data.
+In this example, the input is supposed to be a number, but any kind of value can be used as an input.
+For instance, you've seen the list block called with text as inputs.
+In Snap!, any kind of data can be used as an input, can be reported by a block, or can be put in a list.